How to wipe a laptop easily and securely

 You're able to wipe the hard drive and installing a fresh copy of the OS on Windows 10 thanks to its built-in method.

 Simply go to Start>Settings>Update & Security>Recovery and click Get Started and choose the applicable selection.
-In order to restore Windows 10 back to a pristine state, you will have to follow the set of instructions which can be found in the applicable selection you just clicked on.
+In order to restore Windows 10 back to a pristine state, you will have to follow the set of instructions that can be found in the applicable selection you just clicked on.
 In this case, choose the Remove Everything option to, surprisingly, get rid of everything.
 If you have more than one drive on your laptop, you will be asked if you want files removed from all drives, and as a safety option, this is the best method.

 Lastly, you will be asked if you want to clean the drives.
 This will take a few hours but will make sure that there are no files recoverable from the disk.

 How to wipe a Mac

 Wiping a Mac has broadly similar principles but is, in fact, a lot easier to do, no matter what version of macOS you're running - from Mountain Lion to Mojave.
 A system disk isn't required, but for earlier Macs you will need one.
 To initiate the recovery partition, hold down the command and R keys as the computer restarts and open Disk Utility.